PnX-SI/BAM-widget/docs/data-sources.md

 ### Compatibility

-BAM is compatible with GeoNature versions greater than or equal to 2.16.0.
+BAM widget is compatible with GeoNature versions greater than or equal to 2.16.0.
 You must have the Export module installed (check the documentation [here](https://github.com/PnX-SI/gn_module_export?tab=readme-ov-file#installation-du-module))

 ### Setup your GeoNature